PRC-Data-Challenge-2024/team_delightful_avocado/README_datapreparation.md

 - `haversine_distance`: haversine distance between the departure and arrival aerodrome, using the coordinates of the departure and arrival aerodromes

-### Airplane Model specific masses [`masses.csv`](data/masses.csv)
+### Aircraft Model specific masses [`masses.csv`](data/masses.csv)
 Since the challenge data does not contain the specific aircraft variant, obtaining the operating empty weights and maximum takeoff mass can be challenging.
-Individual aircraft type oew and mtom data was sourced from Wikipedia contributors, licensed under CC BY-SA 4.0 (compatible with the GPLv3.0 license).
+Individual aircraft type OEW and MTOM data was sourced from Wikipedia contributors, licensed under CC BY-SA 4.0 (compatible with the GPLv3.0 license).
 Some of these were augmented, taking into account the challenge data set takeoff weights.
 The following features are stored in the masses data file:
 - `aircraft_type`: aircraft type (grouped the same as in the challenge data)